 The Organizer together with the IBSF will establish the right to participate, but at a minimum there must be 2 nations per discipline.
 All IBSF rules and regulations apply unless specifically stated elsewhere in these rules.
-An athlete may count one (1) of these races as participation in other IBSF competitions.
+An athlete may count one (1) of these races as participation in other IBSF competitions per season and discipline.